-PEPP is a cost sharing multiple employer defined benefit, contributory retirement plan covering substantially all full-time employees of the County.
+PEPP is a cost sharing multiple-employer defined benefit, contributory retirement plan covering substantially all non-law enforcement and paid firemen full-time employees of the County.

-From July 1, 2018 to August 31, 2018, PEPP statutorily required 16.62% of the participant's salary to be contributed to PEPP, consisting of 8.25% of the participant's salary as employee contributions and 8.37% as employer contributions.
-From September 1, 2018 to June 30, 2019, PEPP statutorily required 17.12% of the participant's salary to be contributed to PEPP, consisting of 8.5% of the participant's salary as employee contributions and 8.62% as employer contributions.
+PEPP statutorily requires 17.62% of the participant's salary to be contributed to PEPP, consisting of 8.75% of the participant's salary as employee contributions and 8.87% as employer contributions.
 The amount of contributions designated as employee contributions represent the portion of total contributions that a participant retains ownership of and can elect to receive as a refund upon termination of employment.
 Employers can elect to cover all or a portion of the employee's contribution at their discretion.